 The BLM has identified fertility control as a method that could be used to protect rangeland ecosystem health and to reduce the frequency of wild horse and burro gathers and removals.
 Expanding the use of population growth suppression to slow population growth rates and reduce the number of animals removed from the range and sent to off-range pastures is a BLM priority.
-The Wild Horse and Burro Act of 1971 specifically provides for contraception (Section 3.b.1).
 No finding of excess animals is required for the BLM to pursue contraception in wild horses or burros.